 Generic Name: scopolamine

-Note: This document contains side effect information about scopolamine.
-Some of the dosage forms listed on this page may not apply to the brand name Scopace.
+Note: This page contains side effects data for the generic drug scopolamine.
+It is possible that some of the dosage forms included below may not apply to the brand name Scopace.

 For the Consumer

 As well as its needed effects, scopolamine (the active ingredient contained in Scopace) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking scopolamine, check with your doctor immediately:Incidence not known

 - Blurred vision